afritz1/OpenTESArena/README.md

 ## Current status

-June 29th, 2016:
+June 30th, 2016:

 The game world is currently a test city with some untextured blocks.
 No jumping or collision yet.
 A few of the menus work, including most of character creation.
 Pressing Tab in the game world opens the character sheet, and pressing M opens the world map.
 Clicking on a province in the world map opens the province map.
 Pressing L opens the logbook.
 Pressing N opens the automap.

 OpenAL Soft and WildMIDI have been implemented, and MIDI music is now supported again.
 The user must provide their own patches, though.
-The [freepats](http://freepats.zenvoid.org/) project provides some good patches.
+The [eawpats](https://slackbuilds.org/repository/13.37/audio/eawpats/) library provides some good sound patches (use the .tar.gz link under "Source Downloads").
+The freepats library isn't suggested anymore since it's actually missing some of the instruments used by Arena.

 The images [here](https://github.com/afritz1/OpenTESArena/tree/master/samples) are a preview of the graphics engine from a test project using some random cities for demonstration purposes.
 It is in development and is not fully implemented here.